Crime in Philadelphia: Bayesian Clustering with Particle Optimization: Synthetic Data Evaluation

 In our experiments and data analysis, we placed independent truncated Ewens-Pitman prior \eqref{eq:ep_prior} on the latent partitions $\gamma^{\alpha}$ and $\gamma^{\beta}$ with $\eta = 1.$ We ran \texttt{PartOpt} with $L = 10$ particles and three different penalties $\lambda \in \{1, 10, 100\}.$ We further fixed $\rho = 0.9$ in the CAR--within--clusters prior and defer a sensitivity analysis of this choice of $\rho$ to Section~S3.4 of the Supplementary Materials.
 We moreover set the remaining hyperparameters $a_{1}, a_{2}, b_{1},$ and $b_{2}$, together with $\nu_{\sigma}$ and $\lambda_{\sigma}$, in a data-dependent way.
 At a high level, we first use a heuristic based on the MLE estimate of $\balpha$ and $\bbeta$ and on the expected number of clusters to estimate temporary values for the hyperparameters, with which we find the MAP; we then find an empirical Bayes estimate of the hyperparameters given the MAP and run our full procedure to recover the particle set.
 For further details, see Section~S2 of the Supplementary Materials.

 Note that our synthetic transformed crime densities $y_{i,t}$ are generated from the normal model in Equation~\eqref{eq:tract_model}, while \texttt{And} is designed for count-valued data.
 In order to facilitate a comparison between \texttt{PartOpt} and \texttt{And}, we first transformed our $y_{i,t}$'s into crime counts $c_{i,t}$ using the formula $c_{i,t} = \nint{\sinh(y_{i,t} + \log{2})}$ where $\nint{x}$ is the nearest integer to $x.$ As noted earlier, \citet{anderson2017spatial} restricts attention to partitions with a pre-specified number of clusters.
-Following their recommendations, when we ran \texttt{And}, we set the maximum number of clusters per partition to be five.
-In Section~S3.3 of the Supplementary Materials, we consider an additional comparison between \texttt{PartOpt} and \texttt{And} in which we first generate crime counts $c_{i,t}$ from a Poisson regression model whose slopes and intercepts are drawn from a CAR--within--clusters prior, and then compute the transformed crime densities $y_{i,t}$ using the formula in Equation~\eqref{eq:transform}.
+Following their recommendations we set the maximum number of clusters per partition to be five when we ran \texttt{And},.
+In Section~S3.3 of the Supplementary Materials, we consider an additional comparison between \texttt{PartOpt} and \texttt{And} in which we first generate crime counts $c_{i,t}$ from a Poisson regression model whose slopes and intercepts are drawn from a CAR--within--clusters prior, and then compute the transformed crime densities $y_{i,t}$ using the inverse hyperbolic sine transformation.

 When running \texttt{KM} on the MLEs of $\balpha$ and $\bbeta$, we varied the initial number of clusters from one to five and selected the final number of clusters using the silhouette method \citep{Aranganayagi2007}.
 Since \texttt{KM} and \texttt{And} do not generally return spatially connected clusters, we post-processed the identified clusters by splitting them into their connected components.
 For \texttt{SC}, we varied the number of clusters from one to 10 and used the silhouette method to select the number of clusters.
 Unlike \texttt{PartOpt}, \texttt{And}, and \texttt{SCC}, which all attempt to learn the latent partitions jointly, \texttt{KM} and \texttt{SC} estimate $\gamma^{\alpha}$ and $\gamma^{\beta}$ essentially independently.
 For both \texttt{KM} and \texttt{SC}, we estimated the tract-level parameters $\alpha_{i}$ and $\beta_{i}$ using the posterior mean conditional on the estimated partitions.